sparesparrow/openssl-tools/docs/python-structure.md

-# Python Script Directory Structure
+# Python Script Directory Structure - Legacy

+⚠️ **This document describes the previous structure.
+For the current improved structure, see [python-structure-improved.md](python-structure-improved.md)**

-This document describes the improved Python script organization in the OpenSSL Tools project, following best practices for maintainability, scalability, and collaboration.
+This document describes the previous Python script organization in the OpenSSL Tools project, following best practices for maintainability, scalability, and collaboration.

 ## Overview